hummingbot/hummingbot-site/docs/governance/proposals/prp.md

 ## Summary

-HBOT token holders have the right to vote and approve pull requests, or proposed code changes to the official Hummingbot code repository, via **Pull Request Proposals (PRP)**.

-All pull requests will only be merged into `development` and included in a subsequent release if there is an approved PRP on the Hummingbot Snapshot space related to it.
+HBOT token holders have the right to approve all pull requests, or proposed code changes, to the official Hummingbot code repository.
+All pull requests will only be merged into `development` and included in a subsequent release if there is an approved PRP on Snapshot related to it.

 ## Voting requirements